Viacheslav1510/Portfolio_Project_1-Explore_Ukraine/README.md

 - Great content that will make the customer think about the trip
 - Intuitive navigation, which will help you navigate the site easily
 - Good presentation and consistent design on all screens
-- An easy way to contact bussines
+- An easy way to contact business
 - The shop's product description is available

 ### User Stories